xtanaa001/academic-kickstart/content/research/slider_applications.md

 [[item]]
   title = "Cloud Computing"
-  # content = "Communication Networks, Cloud Computing and Smart Grid"
-  align = "center"  # Choose `center`, `left`, or `right`.
+  content = "## Resource Allocation and Pricing for the Clouds" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).